As Twitter, Square interests converge, CEO Dorsey risks conflicts

+BRIEF-PPG says is "disappointed" that Akzo Nobel has again refused to enter into negotiation

+* Is "disappointed" that Akzonobel has once again refused to enter into a negotiation regarding a combination of two companies

-SAN FRANCISCO If Jack Dorsey becomes permanent CEO of both Twitter Inc (TWTR.N) and mobile payments company Square, he could struggle with conflicts of interest in the business that is key to both companies' futures: e-commerce.
+SAN FRANCISCO, Sept 30 If Jack Dorsey becomes permanent CEO of both Twitter Inc and mobile payments company Square, he could struggle with conflicts of interest in the business that is key to both companies' futures: e-commerce.

 Corporate governance experts and some investors have already expressed concern that Dorsey faced tough choices in his role as interim Twitter chief and head of Square.